davidthings/web-interface/README.md

 ## Browser Support and Permissions

 - Web Serial is supported on Chromium-based browsers.
 It requires HTTPS and a user gesture to request a port.
+- Web MIDI is supported on Chromium-based browsers.
+It requires HTTPS and the MIDI permission with SysEx enabled; the app requests access with `sysex: true`.
-- If unsupported, the app switches to Mock mode and continues to function for demo/testing.
+- If Web Serial is unsupported, the app switches to Mock mode and continues to function for demo/testing.
 - Disconnects are detected and surfaced to the UI with a status update and error message.

 ## Tested